cwoodruf/cmpt471-cwoodruf/router/readme.txt

 actual use with the vns network.

 The sr_router.c and sr_router.h files tie together packet processing, routing and sending.
-Some "background" processing of arp and buffered packets is initialized in the while loop in sr_main.c.
+Arp refresh is initialized in the while loop in sr_main.c.

 The system can be tested by changing to the "router" directory and running the "sr_start.sh" script and the "sr_test.sh" script.
 You should be able to